Why B2Bs should embrace D2C and how to get started

 CTO, EMMA

-As a next step, the company has expanded its D2C strategy into local markets.
-In the United Kingdom, Danone’s healthcare division has deployed commerce functions, enabling B2B customers to order medical samples directly from its website, instead of paper-based forms.
-These single, yet connected deployments show how far Danone has come with commercetools, and the company continues to explore new routes to connect consumers directly, manage shortages, streamline sales processes and more.
+Danone’s success with commercetools has led the company to add additional eCommerce channels.
+For example, in the United Kingdom, the company’s healthcare division decided to deploy commerce functions to enable B2B customers to order medical samples directly from its website, instead of paper-based forms.
+These single, yet connected deployments show how far Danone has come in its digital transformation.
+They continue to explore new opportunities to connect consumers directly, manage shortages, streamline sales processes and more.

 D